- Home

 The results demonstrated high accuracy in detecting and quantifying the analytes, with an average F1-score of 0.81 for the hue channel comparison method.
 The matching factor and Euclidean distance methods also showed promising results, with average F1-scores of 0.80 and 0.70, respectively.

-Moreover, the automation of the analysis process eliminates observer-related errors, increasing the accuracy and reliability of the results.
-This technology also has the potential to alleviate the burden on healthcare systems by reducing the need for manual interpretation of test strips.
+Moreover, the full automation of the urinalysis analysis process effectively eliminates observer-related errors that often arise from manual interpretation of test strips, which in turn increases the accuracy and reliability of test results.
+This advancement not only ensures more precise monitoring of maternal health during pregnancy but also has the potential to alleviate the workload burden on healthcare systems by reducing the need for trained personnel to manually read and interpret test strip results.

 If you have related needs, please feel free to contact us for more information or product support.